skybrush-io/flockwave-spec/doc/protocol.md

 Enumeration type that describes the purpose of a connection.
 Currently the following values are defined:

+`debug`
+: A connection that is meant for debugging purposes only.

 `dgpsStream`
 : A connection whose purpose is to receive DGPS correction packets from an external DGPS stream (e.g., an NTRIP data source or a serial link to a DGPS device).